Oli Kebble

-Oliver Ralph Kebble (born 18 June 1992) is a Scotland international rugby union player, currently playing for Glasgow Warriors in the Pro14.
-He previously played Super Rugby with the Stormers and Currie Cup rugby with Western Province.
+Oliver Ralph Kebble (born 18 June 1992 in Durban) is a Scotland international rugby union player, currently playing for Oyonnax.
+He previously played for Glasgow Warriors, as well as in Super Rugby with the Stormers and Currie Cup rugby with Western Province in South Africa.
 His regular position is prop.

 Rugby Union career

 Amateur career

 Kebble was drafted to Marr in the Scottish Premiership for the 2017-18 season.

 Kebble has been drafted to Currie in the Scottish Premiership for the 2018-19 season.

 Professional career

 Kebble was part of the London Irish academy, before joining French Pro D2 side Mont-de-Marsan.

 In 2012, Kebble returned to South Africa and joined Western Province.
 He played for the Western Province U21 side in 2012, as well as in 2013, when Western Province won the Under-21 Provincial Championship competition in the latter season.

 Kebble made his debut for the Western Province senior team during the 2012 Vodacom Cup competition, coming on as a substitute against the SWD Eagles at Outeniqua Park.

 In 2014, Kebble was named in the Stormers pre-season training squad and was later included in the final squad.

-On 15 February 2017, Kebble journeys to Scotland to sign for Glasgow Warriors in the Pro14 from the 2017-18 season.
+On 15 February 2017, Kebble went to Scotland to sign for Glasgow Warriors in the Pro14 beginning in the 2017-18 season.

+He left Glasgow Warriors at the conclusion of the 2023-24 season to join French side Oyonnax.